-For all the hipster hosannas heaped upon the Velvet Underground – and deservedly so, one essential member oft overlooked is bassist Doug Yule, who joined the band upon John Cale’s dismissal in 1968 and played a major role in the evolution of the ensemble, anchoring two seminal slabs and several archival and live releases which have inspired generations of indie and alternative rockers.
+For all the hipster hosannas heaped upon the Velvet Underground – and deservedly so, one essential member who is oft overlooked is bassist / multi-instrumentalist / singer / composer Doug Yule.
+Yule joined the ranks upon John Cale’s dismissal in 1968 and played a major role in the Velvet’s evolution.
+Doug anchored two seminal slabs and several archival and live releases which have inspired generations of rockers.

 Though The Velvet Underground & Nico (1967) and White Light/White Heat (1968) were critically acclaimed groundbreaking efforts; to my ears Velvet Underground (1969) and Loaded (1970) both with Yule, represent the band’s most enduring works.

-When VU finally split following Lou’s departure and the recording of Squeeze (1973), which was essentially a Doug Yule solo album – the bassist founded American Flyer with Steve Katz (Blood, Sweat & Tears), Eric Kaz (Blues Magoos), and Craig Fuller (Pure Prairie League).
+When VU finally split following Lou’s departure and the recording of Squeeze (1973), which was essentially a Yule solo album under the VU moniker to fulfill contractual obligations / management shenanigans – Doug founded American Flyer with Steve Katz (Blood, Sweat & Tears), Eric Kaz (Blues Magoos), and Craig Fuller (Pure Prairie League).

-The Flyers’ two Americana flavored releases, produced by George Martin, failed reach a wide audience.
-IN addition to a tour or two with Lou, Doug anchored the cut “Billy” from Reed’s only Top Ten album – Sally Can’t Dance (1974) and appears on the 30th Anniversary edition alternate takes from Coney Island Baby (1975).
-Doug also waxed tracks with Eliott Murphy which were released on his stellar platter Night Lights (1976).
+Despite critical acclaim the Flyers’ two Americana flavored releases, produced by George Martin, failed reach a wide audience.
+In addition to a tour or two with Lou, Doug anchored the cut “Billy” from Reed’s only Top Ten album – Sally Can’t Dance (1974) and appears on the 30th Anniversary edition alternate takes from Coney Island Baby (1975).
+Doug also waxed tracks with Elliott Murphy which were released on his stellar platter Night Lights (1976).

 When the Velvet’s reunited for a money grab tour and live twofer in 1993, Yule was not invited despite the insistence of Sterling Morrison.

-Tom Semioli / Huffington Post 2015 “Eleven Bass Players Who Belong in the Rock and Roll Hall of Fame: Doug Yule” https://bit.ly/2VpzRyy
+Tom Semioli / Huffington Post 2015 Doug Yule “Eleven Bass Players Who Belong in the Rock and Roll Hall of Fame: Doug Yule” https://bit.ly/2VpzRyy

 Doug Yule currently lives in Seattle, and plays, restores, and makes violins.
 Follow him at www.dougyule.com